Uranite/HandBrake-SVT-AV1-HDR/README.md

 *1 Please note that if a build is marked as failed, previous builds may still be available for download!
 ### Testing
-I can currently only test the custom build on linux.
+I can currently only test the custom build on Windows.
 Help for testing on other platforms would be helpful.
 ### Special thanks
 A special thanks to [vincejv (Docker container for HandBrake)](https://github.com/vincejv/docker-handbrake) from which I took inspiration for some patches.